saltstack/salt/doc/ref/cli/salt.rst

     Use a predefined compound target defined in the salt master configuration file

+.. option:: -R, --range

+    Instead of using shell globs to evaluate the targe use a range expression to identify targets.
+Range expressions look like %cluster.

+    Using the Range option requires that a range server is set up and the location of the range server is referenced in the master configuration file.

 .. option:: --return

     Chose an alternative returner to call on the minion, if an alternative